PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer-0-1(3).md

         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
         return (before or 1), 0

+    # Fix starts here
+    if current_line.is_decorator and current_line.prefix.startswith('#'):
+        return (before or 1), 0
+    # Fix ends here

     return before, 0
 ```

-With this fix, the code should pass the failing test without impacting other successfully passed tests.
+The fix checks if the current line is a decorator and its prefix starts with '#'.
+If so, it returns `(before or 1), 0` to keep the empty lines between decorators intact.
+This fix should ensure that the test case `test_comment_in_decorator` passes without affecting other test cases.